-EUMETOFLEXO is a 20" Omet eight (8) unit packaging flexographic in-line printing press equipped with eight (8) dryers.
-VOC content is limited to \leq 25%, by volume, of the total volatile fraction, as applied OR non-volatile fraction must be \geq 60% by volume, as applied, minus water.
-Access is using the non-volatile fraction must be \geq 60% by volume, as applied, minus water for compliance purposes.
+This emission unit is a 20" Omet eight (8) unit packaging flexographic in-line printing press equipped with eight (8) dryers.
+VOC content is limited to $\leq 25\%$, by volume, of the total volatile fraction, as applied OR non-volatile fraction must be $\geq 60\%$ by volume, as applied, minus water.
+Access is using the non-volatile fraction must be $\geq 60\%$ by volume, as applied, minus water for compliance purposes.
 Per the attached records, all of the inks and coatings used have a non-volatile fraction above 60%, as applied, minus water.
 VOC emissions from this press are limited to 10.7 tpy, 12-month rolling.
-As of July 2016, the 12-month rolling VOC emissions were 1.31 tons.
-EUPPWNTARPECO is a narrow web UV printing press that is subject to the recordkeeping provisions of Rule 624, and the emissions for this emission unit are accounted for under FGRULE290.
+As of June 2018, the 12-month rolling VOC emissions were 1.39 tons.